Careers360 Logo

 It was later discovered that just a few compounds do not release hydrogen or the hydroxide ion.
 However, they continue to behave as acids or bases.
 As a result, new theories were introduced.

-• Brönsted-Lowry theory
+b) Brönsted-Lowry theory

-According to the Brönsted-Lowry theory, an acid is a substance that can donate a hydrogen ion, H+, while a base can take a hydrogen ion, H+.
+According to the Brönsted-Lowry theory, an acid is a substance that can donate a hydrogen ion, H+, while a base can accept a hydrogen ion, H+.
 Proton donors are acids, whereas proton acceptors are bases.

 Lowry-Bronsted acid and Lowry-Bronsted base are water molecules that act as proton donors and ammonia molecules that act as proton acceptors respectively in this reaction.
+Consider the example of dissolution of NH3 in H2O represented by the following equation:

-According to this concept, an acid is a species that accepts electron pairs whereas a base is a species that donates them.
+According to this concept, an acid is a species that accepts electron pairs, whereas a base is a species that donates them.

 Lewis acids: AlCl3,Co3+,Mg2+

-Lewis bases: H2O, NH3, OH-
+Lewis bases: H2O,NH3,OH

 Ionic Product of Water